jfmengels/elm-review-example/README.md

 ## In a CI environment

-You can see what `elm-review` looks like when run in a CI like Travis [here](https://travis-ci.com/jfmengels/elm-review-example).
+You can see what `elm-review` looks like when run in a CI like Travis [here](https://travis-ci.com/jfmengels/elm-review-example). (**NOTE**: I am currently experiencing a problem with tests running into invalid dependencies, preventing the display of review problems.
+I would really appreciate some help with this!)